Ron DeSantis drops out of presidential race after campaign’s failure to launch

 “We don’t have a clear path to victory.
 Accordingly, I am today suspending my campaign,” Mr DeSantis said.
 “I’m proud to have delivered on 100% of my promises.
 I will not stop now.”

-The Florida governor went on to endorse the former president for the nomination.
+The Florida governor went on to endorse former president Donald Trump for the nomination.

 “I’ve had disagreements with Donald Trump, such as on the Coronavirus pandemic, and his elevation of Anthony Fauci,” he said.
 “Trump is superior to the current incumbent Joe Biden.”